jlchan/StartUpDG.jl/docs/src/hybrid_mesh.md

 @show norm(@. dudx - (rxJ * dudr + sxJ * duds) / J) # should be O(1e-14)
 ```

 The main difference in the representation of hybrid meshes compared with standard `MeshData` objects
-is the use of [ComponentArrays.jl](https://github.com/jonniedie/ComponentArrays.jl) as storage for the
+is the use of `NamedArrayPartition` arrays as storage for the geometric coordinates.
+These arrays have
-geometric coordinates.
-These arrays have "fields" corresponding to the element type, for example
+"fields" corresponding to the element type, for example
 ```julia
 md.x.Tri
 md.x.Quad